-The following are aspects that Pattabhi Jois emphasizes as the main components of Ashtanga Yoga - sourced from omkaralife
+The following text is sourced from omkaralife and outlines the aspects that Pattabhi Jois emphasizes as the main components of Ashtanga Yoga

 Vinyasa means breathing and movement system.
 For each movement, there is one breath.
 For example, in Surya Namskar there are nine vinyasas.
 The first vinyasa is inhaling while raising your arms over your head, and putting your hands together; the second is exhaling while bending forward, placing your hands next to your feet, etc. In this way all asanas are assigned a certain number of vinyasas.